Extended Reality (XR)

 Where to Start: XR for Teaching and Learning

 Consider the variety of ways below that you can introduce students to immersive technology (both as creators or consumers of the technologies).
-360 VR, Social VR platforms, Open Content for XR, AR and VR development tools, and custom Simulations/Games are all part of the growing ecosystem of types of immersive experiences that are emerging across the disciplines.
+360 VR, Social VR platforms, Open Content for XR, AR and VR development tools, and Custom Simulations/Games are all part of the growing ecosystem of types of immersive experiences that are emerging across the disciplines.
 Picking the right experience for your students will depend on your goals, learning outcomes, audience, and either your comfort level with the new technology or your need for custom support.

 Open all / Close all